-In order for a student to be eligible to participate in all graduation ceremonies, the student must have met all graduation requirements prior to the day before graduation.
+In order for a student to be eligible to participate in the graduation ceremony, the student must have met all graduation requirements prior to the day before graduation.
 In addition, all fees must be paid in the high school office.
 Caro Community Schools reserves the right to exclude a student from all graduation ceremonies for disciplinary reasons.
-Caps and gowns will not be distributed until all of the above conditions have been verified as met
+Caps and gowns will be distributed after all of the above conditions have been met.